 Joe Biden, the newly elected President of the USA had vowed to enact the Equality Act in his first 100 days of commencing the office.
 The said Act would provide consistent and explicit non-discrimination protection for LGBTQ+ people across key areas of life, including employment, housing, credit, federally funded programmes and jury service.
 In India, after decriminalising homosexuality in 2018, the legality of same-sex marriage is now being raised in our courts.

 Saloni Todkari, a class 10 student, immediately after joining her new school at Kalyan was informed by her teacher that bindi and bangles were mandatory for girl students.
 Saloni and her friend Rekha (name changed) who wore neither the bindi nor the bangles, failed to understand the teacher’s insistence while the rule book of the school didn’t mention it.
 The overzealous teacher would often reprimand them and would offer these two ‘erring’ students the accessories from her stock – only to be rejected.
 Their behavior was soon reported to the principal who summoned the duo and asked for an explanation for not following the dictate of the school.
-She attempted at brainwashing the girls into conforming to the ‘good practices’ of the school and explained how ‘bindi’ is part of our culture with proven scientific benefits but the girls were not convinced.

 “The law of love could be best understood and learned through little children,” believed Mahatma Gandhi who always had a special place for children in his heart.
 His immense belief in children has, undoubtedly, inspired generations and the values he had advocated continue to guide the young minds even today.
 One such young mind following the teachings of Gandhi is Maharashtra’s 16-year old activist Saloni Todkari.